The Divorce Parachute

 Stay Physically Healthy

-After a breakup it can be difficult to find motivation to do much of anything.
+After a breakup, it can be difficult to find the motivation to do much of anything.

 Though the couch or your bed are attractive companions in the immediate fallout after a devastating divorce, don’t fall into that trap.

 Go for a walk.

 Eat good foods.

 Indulge in ice cream when you need to, but don’t make midnight binges in front of the Hallmark Channel a nightly routine.